 I looked at Clinique’s pore closer a while back and noted that there were a lot of silicone crosspolymers and silicon-based surfactants.
 If you can get past them, there are some convincing ingredients, including the botanical extract Salvia Sclarea (clary).
 This can restrain excessively oily complexions.
 Another helpful ingredient is nordihydroguaiaretic acid, which corrects the abnormal shedding of skin cells (hyperkeratinization) that cause skin pores to clog.

-For some alternatives, I would suggest Skinfinite Platinum PM Cream 1% Retinol ($63 in the shop).
+For some alternatives, I would suggest Skinfinite Platinum PM Cream 1% Retinol ($79 in the shop).
 This also features nordihydroguaiaretic acid, retinol (one of our Five Best with retinol serums of 2012) and a host of anti-aging ingredients.
 Our tester found it hydrating as well as skin refining.
-Clary is featured in the ever popular Mad Hippie Vitamin C ($30) serum.
+Clary is featured in the ever popular Mad Hippie Vitamin C ($30 in the shop) serum.
 I personally use Sevani’s Rapid Renewal Resurfacing Crème ($68 in the shop) with alpha hydroxy acids, which I rub on my nose and wherever I am prone to large pores, preceded by my trusty Clarisonic brush, which is excellent for ridding the skin of the dead cells and dirt that can block pores.